Raquel Baldelomar

-Raquel Baldelomar (born July 15, 1979) is a Bolivian–American entrepreneur, author, journalist, and host of the podcast, The Mega Podcast, that airs on YouTube.
+Raquel Baldelomar is a Bolivian–American entrepreneur, author, journalist, and host of the podcast, The Mega Podcast, that airs on YouTube.

 Early life

 Baldelomar was born in Bolivia and immigrated to Texas in the United States in 1989 at the age of 10.
 She is of Bolivian and American descent.
 Growing up, Baldelomar lived in Fort Worth, Texas.
 In 2001, Baldelomar graduated with a bachelor's degree in finance from the Canfield Business Honors Program at the McCombs School of Business at the University of Texas at Austin.

 Career

 In 2001, Baldelomar began her career managing private equity portfolios for JP Morgan Private Bank.
 She worked at JP Morgan as a financial analyst for two years.

 In 2003, she founded Quaintise, a marketing and branding agency for the healthcare, life sciences, and wellness industries after leaving corporate banking.

-In 2007, she became an investor for Luxury Travel Magazine to help build the company that her neighbor, Christine Gray, had founded.
+In 2007, she became an investor for Luxury Travel Magazine to help build the company founded by her neighbor, Christine Gray.

 In 2019, she co-founded a health and wellness e-commerce business, HPD Rx, with renowned OBGYN physician Monte Swarup MD, focused on supplements for women's health and immunity.